» Private Terraform Enterprise Reliability & Availability

 » External Services

-In the External Services mode of the Installer Architecture, the Application Layer and Coordination Layer execute on a Linux instance, but the Storage Layer is configured to use external services in the form of a PostgreSQL server, an S3-compatible Blob Storage, and optionally an external Vault.
+In the External Services mode of the Installer Architecture, the Application Layer and Coordination Layer execute on a Linux instance, but the Storage Layer is configured to use external services in the form of a PostgreSQL server and an S3-compatible Blob Storage.

-The maintenance of PostgreSQL, Blob Storage, and Vault are handled by the user, which includes backing up and restoring if necessary.
+The maintenance of PostgreSQL and Blob Storage are handled by the user, which includes backing up and restoring if necessary.

 Configuration Data for the installation is stored in Docker volumes on the instance.
-The built-in snapshot mechanism can package up the Configuration and Vault data and store it off the instance, and the built-in restore mechanism can recover the configuration data and restore operation in the event of a failure.
+The built-in snapshot mechanism can package up the data and store it off the instance, and the built-in restore mechanism can recover the data and restore operation in the event of a failure.
 Configure snapshot and restore by following the automated recovery instructions.

 If the instance running Terraform Enterprise is lost, the use of external services means no state data is lost.